paesanilab/MBX/plugins/ase/README.md

 - `get_potential_and_electric_field_at_points(points, atoms=None)` returns a
   `PotentialAndElectricField` object. `points` must be an `(n_points, 3)` array in Angstrom, `potential` has shape `(n_points,)`, and `electric_field` has shape `(n_points, 3)`.
-MBX native electrostatic units are preserved because ASE does not define canonical units for either quantity.
+The potential is returned in units of `e / Angstrom` and the electric field in units of `e / Angstrom^2`.
+ASE does not define canonical units for either quantity, so the raw MBX values are preserved.
 - `get_external_field_energy_contribution(atoms=None)` returns the external
   field electrostatic energy contribution in eV.